DouglasC2627/parroty/ABOUT.md

 ---

-## The Final Application: "Docu-Genius" VS Code Extension
+## The Final Application: "Parroty" VS Code Extension

 The final product will be a polished and intuitive **Visual Studio Code extension**.
 It will operate seamlessly within the editor, providing documentation generation capabilities on-demand.
 Users will interact with the extension through simple commands and context menu actions, making it a natural part of their development workflow.